|Objective: To reflect on your incredible Philoquester experience to identify its key moments!|

 - Pencils, eraser

-- Think back on today.
-Think about the different thinking and creative activities you completed today.
+- Think back to the moments of your day.
+Think about the different reflective and creative assignments you completed today.

 - Answer the following reflection questions:

 - What was your highlight today?

 - What lesson did you learn today?

 Bonus: Together with a member of your family, tell the story of two people helping each other.
 Take turns saying one sentence at a time, without deciding at the beginning what the story will be about or stopping in the middle: you’re improvising!
 There’s only one rule to follow: start each sentence with "Yes and..."
 This means that you have to integrate each other's ideas into the story, which you will build up as you go.
 At the end, brainstorm the question: Does mutual aid improve creativity?
 Why or why not?

 |Tricks for tots: If you prefer, instead of telling a whole story, you can play a game with a member of your family.
 You have to come up with a sentence that gives a piece of advice, taking turns saying one word at a time.
 For example, you can say "Always," the other person adds "watch" and so on: "out," "for," "elephants," "who," "have," "eaten," "too much," "chocolate."
 When you think the sentence is finished, rub your hands together and quickly say, "Yes-yes-yes-yes-yes!”|